Memoirs of Lady Hyegyŏng: Form

-The Memoir of 1801, was written in protest at the execution of the writer's brother based on false charges of converting to Catholicism, and at the execution of her uncle based on accusations of disloyalty to Jeongjo's regency.
-This Memoir was written in the usual form of a memorial, a literary format typically used to express strong negative feelings.
-As JaHyun Kim Haboush clarified: "... there is a category [of memorials sent to the throne] reserved for those who felt aggrieved about something concerning themselves or persons close to them such as family members or mentors.
+The Memoir of 1801 was written in protest of the recent execution of the author's brother based on false charges of converting to Catholicism, as well as the earlier execution of her uncle based on accusations of opposition to King Jeongjo's regency.
+The memoir was written in the usual form of a memorial, a literary format typically used to express strong negative feelings.
+As JaHyun Kim Haboush clarifies: "... there is a category [of memorials sent to the throne] reserved for those who felt aggrieved about something concerning themselves or persons close to them such as family members or mentors.
 Their memorials tended to be narratives in which the authors refuted unfavorable accounts by presenting contrary evidence and displaying appropriate emotion".

-The aim of the memorial was to offer a convincing argument to refute a court decision.
-In this case, Lady Hyegyong attributed her brother's execution to factionalism within the Joseon court, not to any Catholicism.
-This memorial was unusual in that it addressed a King direct about a personal grievance.
-While memorials were traditionally used by male politicians to discuss public politics, Lady Hyegyong as the then current King's grandmother instead used the memorial form to raise a private issue with King Sunjo.
+The aim of a memorial was to offer a convincing argument to refute court decisions.
+In this case, Lady Hyegyŏng attributed her brother's execution to factionalism within the Joseon court, not to any Catholicism.
+Her memorial is uncommon in that it addresses the king directly about a personal grievance.
+While memorials were traditionally used by politicians to ostensibly discuss public affairs, Lady Hyegyŏng, as the king's biological grandmother, instead used the memorial form to raise a private issue with King Sunjo.

 Content

-Much of the Memoir of 1801 was an exposition of Madam Jeong's court machinations against the Pungsan Hong family which, the author alleged, turned the King against them and accounted for the executions.

-At the height of Madam Jeong's power, according to Lady Hyegyong, her rival had enough influence over Jeongjo to prevent him from becoming intimate with his wife.
-Furthermore, it was claimed that as Madam Jeong's son became more powerful at court and closer to Jeongjo, an alleged decline in Pungsan Hong influence led others to compose memorials attacking them.
-Lady Hyegyong claimed that this escalated to the point where the two executions were ordered.
+The Memoir of 1801 also contains exposition regarding Princess Hwawan's court machinations against the Pungsan Hong clan, which, the author claims, turned King Jeongjo against them.
+At the height of Princess Hwawan's power, according to Lady Hyegyŏng, her rival had enough influence over Jeongjo to prevent him from becoming intimate with his wife, Queen Hyoui.
+Furthermore, it is asserted that as Princess Hwawan's adopted son, Jeong Hu-gyeom, became more powerful at court, an alleged decline in the Pungsan Hong clan's influence led others to compose memorials attacking them.

 The Memoir of 1802

 Form

-The Memoir of 1802 narrated the life of King Jeongjo, as a young boy grappling with the execution of his father.
-Lady Hyegyong wrote her third memoir after Jeongjo's sudden death.
-Addressed to her grandson King Sunjo, the memoir was used to introduce Jeongo's unfulfilled plan to restore honor both to Sado and the Pungsan Hong family.
-Allegedly Jeongjo intended his own son upon taking the throne to give full honors to both Sado and Lady Hyegyong.
-Any such plan was frustrated by Jeongjo's death.
+The Memoir of 1802 narrates the life of King Jeongjo as a young boy grappling with the execution of his biological father.
+Lady Hyegyŏng wrote her third memoir after Jeongjo's sudden death.
+Addressed to her grandson, King Sunjo, the memoir was used to introduce Jeongjo's unfulfilled plan to restore the honor of Sado and the Pungsan Hong clan.
+Allegedly, Jeongjo intended his own son, upon taking the throne, to give full honors to both Sado and Lady Hyegyŏng.

-Although Lady Hyegyong chose the form of a biography, it was used as a channel for exploring Jeongjo's character as a filial son dedicated to restoring his family's honor rather than for his depiction as a political figure.
-The Memoir presses the thwarted scheme by implying that Sunjo should show the same filiality to Jeongjo by completing what Jeongjo had left unfinished.
+Although Lady Hyegyŏng chose the form of a biography, it was used as a channel for exploring Jeongjo's character as a filial son dedicated to restoring his family's honor rather than a depiction of him as a political figure.
+The memoir presses the thwarted plan by implying that Sunjo should show filial piety to Jeongjo by completing what Jeongjo had left unfinished.